mmiranda222/.statsuite/content/getting started/installation/de-customisation-configuration.md

 ---

 ### Localised time period values for monthly frequency
-Define the localised date format and labels for monthly frequency, and replacing the original SDMX codes.
+Define the localised date format and labels for monthly frequency, and replacing the original SDMX codes (SDMX objects for Monthly frequencies do not have labels).
-The formatted dates are using the v1.9.0 of the [date-fns](https://date-fns.org/v1.9.0/docs/format) library, and it displays the localised labels according to the following table:
+The formatted dates are using the v1.9.0 of the [date-fns](https://date-fns.org/v1.9.0/docs/format) library, in which all supported languages and related labels are stored, and it displays the localised labels according to the following table:

 | Unit | Token | Result examples |
 |---|---|---|